glaspe/sidecoin/README.md

 The sidecar to Bitcoin's motorcycle.
 SideCoin is a fork of Bitcoin v.
 0.9.1.

+Sidecoin allows you to take a snapshot of bitcoin's blockchain distribution and put it into a new blockchain

     - P2P port: 6543 (16543 for testnet)
     - RPC port: 6544 (16544 for testnet)